GUIDED MATH: Proven Strategies to More Effectively Differentiate Math Instruction Using Small Groups and Math Learning Centers (Grades 3-6)

 - Proven assessments that will help you focus on exactly where each student needs to begin working on his/her progression of math fact mastery with all 4 operations

 - Proven strategies that easily allow for differentiation of math instruction within small group settings

-- How to access data files that will allow you to easily analyze the needs of you students individually and as a whole class
+- How to access data files that will allow you to easily analyze the needs of your students individually and as a whole class

 - Engaging strategies to increase student motivation, effort and self-efficacy through a growth mindset to enhance student achievement

-- Classroom-tested daily routines that can be done both in-person and virtually that encourage rigorous mathematical thought and flexibility of thinking from all learners
+- Classroom-tested daily routines that encourage rigorous mathematical thought and flexibility of thinking from all learners

 - Realistic ways to modify and differentiate your math workstations to maximize the learning of all your students

 A Message From Your Seminar Leader